yume-chan/ya-webadb/libraries/adb/README.md

 This library doesn't tie to a specific transportation method.

-Instead, a `AdbTransport` is responsible for creating ADB sockets.
-They are logical adapters, only implements the protocol to use that transportation.
-They usually have their own connection interface to actually, physically connect to the device.
+Instead, an implementation of the `AdbTransport` interface is responsible for creating ADB sockets when requested.
+Each implementation might have different methods to discover, connect and authenticate devices.

 ### `AdbDaemonTransport`

-`AdbDaemonTransport` connects to ADB daemon directly.
+`AdbDaemonTransport` connects to an ADB daemon directly.

 It requires a `ReadableWritablePair<AdbPacketData, Consumable<AdbPacketInit>>` to send and receive ADB packets to the daemon.